Chairs being set up on an outdoor terrace.

 Baking bad

-Paris' boulangeries work round the clock, in good times and bad, turning out an essential part of life in France.
+Paris' boulangeries work round the clock, in good times and bad, turning out an essential part of French life.